ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 ### `claim`

 This function is aimed for user claiming the unlocked amount of principal.
 Before claiming, user must make sure that thre is enogh principal unlocked by calling `withdrawPrincipalFromExocore`.
-The implementaion of this function should check against user’s claimable balance and transfer tokens to the destination address that user specified.
+The implementaion of this function should check against user’s claimable balance and transfer tokens to the destination address that the user specified.

-This function should be accessible for any EOA address and contract address.

-In aspect of security, we must carefully check against user’s claimable(unlocked) principal balance.
+### `withdrawRewardFromExocore`

+TBD

+### `depositThenDelegateTo`

+It is an ease-of-use feature to allow deposit and then delegation in one transaction.
+It has the same assumptions as the underlying two features.